 - consider an iron supplement if you're anaemic

 What are the symptoms I’m having a boy?

 There are plenty of old wives’ tales on predicting whether you’re having a boy or a girl.
-Of course, none of these are 100% accurate and the only way to truly tell is at your 20-week scan.
+Of course, none of these predictions are 100% accurate.
+The only way to truly tell is at your 20-week scan.
 Whilst we’re guessing though, why not try these?

 How old is my baby at 16 weeks?